Rurouni Kenshin: The Legend Ends: Critical reception

-Lito B. Zulueta of Philippine Daily Inquirer praised the film, declaring that "The Legend Ends" has "restored the samurai genre", and goes on to commend various aspects of the film.
-"Legend ends in a duel to the death of the two swordsmen.
+Lito B. Zulueta of Philippine Daily Inquirer praised the film, declaring that "The Legend Ends has "restored the samurai genre", adding "Legend ends in a duel to the death of the two swordsmen.
 Needless to say, the fight is a spectacle to end all fight spectacles.
 Directed by Keishi Ohtomo, the Rurouni Kenshin movies are fabulous spectacles that deny itself the usual Hollywood gloss and over-the-top CDG tricks to achieve its epic look and proportion.
-It instead relies on good old classic filmmaking.
-The production design and art direction are first-rate.
-The two-part sequel, for instance, begins and ends in spring, and the production so evokes beautifully the season that viewers may be driven to tearful exaltation.
-The "Rurouni" movies are in the tradition of classic Japanese photography.
-Moreover, the production is driven by a gripping storyline and very compelling characters.
-For example, Kenshin and Shishio are totally engaging and, in their own terms of twisted motivation and mission, credible characters."

-Derek Elley of Film Business Asia awarded the film an 8 out of 10, praising its "reflective lead-up to a humdinger finale." and commended the film's action direction "the mammoth duel on the villain's iron battleship, staged by action director Kenji Tanigaki in a way that shows a return to his Hong Kong training visible in the first movie in the series.
-Instead of the bloodless slash-and-bustle sword fights that dominated Kyoto, the finale is more mano a mano, contact fighting, in a virtual arena in the bowels of the battleship.
-There's also an intriguing hint that there's not that much difference between the villain and his opponents — all are basically dinosaurs from a now-outmoded warrior culture."
+It instead relies on good old classic filmmaking."
+Derek Elley of Film Business Asia awarded the film an 8 out of 10, praising its "reflective lead-up to a humdinger finale." and commended that "the mammoth duel on the villain's iron battleship, staged by action director Kenji Tanigaki in a way that shows a return to his Hong Kong training visible in the first movie in the series."
+Despite praising the dynamic between Kenshin and Shishio's rivalry and its eventual final showdown, Anime News Network criticized the large amount of subplots and multiple characters the film shows which make the third film the weakest installment of the franchise to date.